ElementsProject/lightning/doc/lightning-fundchannel.7.md

 limit, currently set to 546, nor more than 16777215 satoshi (unless large channels were negotiated with the peer).

-*feerate* is an optional feerate used for the opening transaction and as initial feerate for commitment and HTLC transactions.
-It can be one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd's internal
+*feerate* is an optional feerate used for the opening transaction and as initial feerate for commitment and HTLC transactions (see NOTES in lightning-feerates(7)).
+The default is *normal*.
-estimates: *normal* is the default.

-Otherwise, *feerate* is a number, with an optional suffix: *perkw* means the number is interpreted as satoshi-per-kilosipa (weight), and *perkb* means it is interpreted bitcoind-style as satoshi-per-kilobyte.
-Omitting the suffix is equivalent to *perkb*.

 *announce* is an optional flag that triggers whether to announce this channel or not.
 Defaults to `true`.
 An unannounced channel is considered